Adem-Kurt/uuidgen/README.md

 ## Installation

-You can install guuid using pip:
+You can install uuidgen using pip:

 ```
 pip install uuidgen